 *NASAA provides cybersecurity guidance for advisory firms, but doesn’t have much to say about broker-dealers.
-This is because of how each person is regulated.
+This difference comes from how each is regulated.
 Broker-dealers are regulated by both the Securities and Exchange Commission (SEC) (federal) and the state administrator.
-The SEC primarily provides guidance on cybersecurity to broker-dealers given federal law supersedes state law.
-Because this is a state-based exam, those rules are generally not covered on the Series 65, but rules applicable to state-based advisers are tested.
-The components of this chapter can be thought of as relevant to all registered persons.
+Because federal law generally supersedes state law, the SEC is the primary source of cybersecurity guidance for broker-dealers.
+Since the Series 65 is a state-based exam, those federal broker-dealer rules are generally not tested, while rules applicable to state-registered advisers are.
+Still, the ideas in this chapter are useful for all registered persons.

 We’ll use NASAA’s cybersecurity checklist to guide us through best practices.
 The document breaks down cybersecurity into five categories: